DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step1.6.
 Start Node

-**NOTE: If the node is running or had ran previously, you must terminate the program by pressing `Ctrl + C` and then [clean start](#Section-Five-Program-Clean-Start) the node**
+**NOTE: if the node is running or previously ran, you must terminate the program by pressing `Ctrl + C` and then [clean start](#Section-Five-Program-Clean-Start) the node.**

-To start the program as miner, storage client, and storage host, simply typing the following command in the terminal:
+To start the program as a miner, storage client, and storage host, simply type the following command in the terminal:

 ```shell
 $ ~/bin/gdx
 ```

-**Role Selection:**
+**Role Selection (Optional):**

-If you do not intend to become neither a storage client nor a storage host, you can start the program by running the following command in the terminal:
+If you do not intend to become either a storage client or a storage host, you can start the program by running the following command in the terminal:

 ```shell
 $ ~/bin/gdx --role miner
 ```

-To start the node as the storage client only, run the following command in the terminal:
+To start the node as a storage client only, run the following command in the terminal:

 ```shell
 $ ~/bin/gdx --role storageclient
 ```

-To start the node as the storage host only, use the following command:
+To start the node as a storage host only, run the following command in the terminal:

 ```shell
 $ ~/bin/gdx --role storagehost